Unlock Your Fitness Potential: A Guide to Training for Your Body Type

 Bringing It All Together

 Your body type—ectomorph, mesomorph, or endomorph—is a roadmap to effective training.
-A 2021 Sports Medicine study found personalized plans improve adherence by ~25% compared to generic programs.
-Most individuals are a mix of body types (e.g., ecto-mesomorph), per a 2019 Journal of Sports Medicine and Physical Fitness study, so monitor progress (strength, body fat, energy) and adjust as needed.
+Personalized plans improve adherence by ~25% compared to generic programs.
 Professional guidance can refine your approach for optimal results.

 For tailored fitness and nutrition plans based on your body type, contact Hudson Functional Medicine.
 Their science-driven team uses advanced assessments to create customized strategies for lasting success.
 Visit their website to start your journey today!